ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #refreshindependentvol_api}
 {: api}

 As time passes and the primary volume changes, the duplicate volume can be updated with these changes to reflect the current state through the refresh action.
-The refresh involves taking a snapshot of the primary volume and then, updating the duplicate volume by using the data from that snapshot.
+The refresh involves taking a snapshot of the primary volume and then updating the duplicate volume by using the data from that snapshot.

 A refresh incurs no downtime on the primary volume.
 However, during the refresh transaction, the duplicate volume is disabled and must be remounted after the refresh is completed.
 {: important}

 The refresh process can be time-consuming.
 You might find that you have new data that you want to add to the duplicate before the running refresh is finished.
-If that's the case, you can make a second call to `refreshDuplicate` and specify the second, `forceRefresh` parameter as `true` to stop all ongoing and pending refresh transactions, and initiate a new refresh.
+If that's the case, you can make a second call to `refreshDuplicate` and specify the second `forceRefresh` parameter as `true` to stop all ongoing and pending refresh transactions, and initiate a new refresh.
 If the second parameter is set to `false` or it is not specified, the call fails if another refresh is already in progress.

 The force refresh process works only on independent volumes.
 {: note}